 The radon analysis conducted for ELLWF disposal units generates disposal limits for five radionuclides whose decay chains ultimately lead to the ingrowth of Rn-222.
 The modeling analysis of Rn-222 migration in the subsurface is the same as the analysis of the other potentially volatile radionuclides that are evaluated in the Atmospheric pathway analysis.
 In fact, the same model is utilized for both analyses.
 However, the performance objective for Rn-222 release is defined differently than the performance objective for the Atmospheric Release pathway.
 The Rn-222 performance objective is defined in terms of an actual surface emanation rate or flux at the land surface rather than a maximum permissible exposure to a member of the public for atmospheric pathway radionuclides, which is calculated at a downwind point of exposure.
-The Rn-222 performance objective is defined as an average flux of 20 pCi/m-sec at the surface of the disposal facility.
+The Rn-222 performance objective is defined as an average flux of 20 pCi/m2-sec at the surface of the disposal facility.

 The flux of Rn-222 from the Slit and Engineered Trenches was evaluated for two separate time periods and the maximum flux was then compared to the USDOE performance objective.
 The first time period evaluated covers the operational and institutional control periods, during which a minimum four-foot operational soil cover overlies the waste.
 The second time period evaluated covers the post-closure compliance period, after final closure cap installation.
-The initial conditions for the model also assumed a one curie inventory for each parent nuclide uniformly spread over the waste zone.
-This condition would result in a higher subsurface concentration and surface flux rate for disposal units with a smaller footprint.
-Therefore, all other things being equal the relative radon flux is directly proportional to trench surface area.
+The initial conditions for the model also assumed a one curie inventory for each parent nuclide uniformly spread over a unit area of the waste zone (Ci/m2).
+Therefore, all other things being equal, the relative radon flux is directly proportional to trench surface area.

-The surface area of ET#3 has been computed as 7877 $m^2$ (using the surveyed corner point coordinates) compared to the 6098 $m^2$ area associated with a standard ST. Based on the relative size of the surface area over which surface emanation of Rn-222 occurs, it is clear that the 2008 PA radon pathway disposal limits computed for a ST are bounding for ET#3.
+The surface area of ET#3 has been computed as $7877 \text{ m}^2$ (using the surveyed corner point coordinates from Fox 2012) compared to the 6098 m area associated with a standard ST. Based on the relative size of the surface area over which surface emanation of Rn-222 occurs, it is clear that the 2008 PA radon pathway disposal limits computed for a ST are bounding for ET#3.

-Limits can easily be estimated for ET#3 by multiplying the 2008 PA radon modeling results for a unit surface area by the ratio of the calculated surface area of ET#3 to that for a standard ST. When this calculation is performed the following parent nuclide disposal limits are computed:
+Limits can easily be estimated for ET#3 by multiplying the 2008 PA radon disposal limits by the ratio of the calculated surface area of ET#3 to that for a standard ST. When this calculation is performed the following parent nuclide disposal limits are computed: